Developing-Studio/ci-SHSBot/README.md

 # SHSBot
- A rewritten discord bot, in discord.py.
+ A rewritten SHSBot in discord.py.